cloudlinux/cloudlinux-doc/docs/cagefs/README.md

 To disable a user (users), choose a user from the list on the left ( <span class="notranslate"> Enabled </span> users) and click <span class="notranslate"> Disable CageFS </span> .
 The user will move to the list on the right ( <span class="notranslate"> Disabled </span> users).

-To update CageFS Skeleton click <span class="notranslate"> Update CageFS Skeleton </span> .
+To update CageFS skeleton, click <span class="notranslate"> Update CageFS Skeleton </span> .

 ![](/images/_img2_zoom71.png)